brainnetome/diffusionkit/source/index.rst

 	 Usage documentation
 	 -------------------

-	 The following list contains all major sections of Diffusion Kit’s prose (non-API) documentation, which expands upon the concepts outlined in the Overview and Tutorial and also covers advanced topics.
+	 The following list contains all major sections of DiffusionKit’s prose (non-API) documentation, which expands upon the concepts outlined in the Overview and Tutorial and also covers advanced topics.

 .. toctree::